Feeling Restless? 10 Tips for a Better Night’s Sleep

 6. Take Care of Your Diet

 Eating large amounts of food before bed is almost always a bad idea, especially meals that are heavy or high in protein.
 Protein raises your core body temperature, and when your body temperature rises, you wake up.
 By contrast, as your core body temperature lowers in the evenings, it helps you go to sleep.
-Also avoid foods with MSG such as soy sauce, condiments such as ketchup, and potato chips, as an example.
+Also, avoid foods with MSG, such as soy sauce, condiments such as ketchup, and potato chips, for example.
 MSG is a stimulant, called an excitotoxin, that can stick around in your system for hours.
 Instead, try evenly spacing nutritious meals and snacks throughout the day to fuel consistent energy.
 And eating too little during the day will make you want to overeat in the evening, leading to a night of tossing, turning, heartburn, gassiness, and indigestion.
-So, make sure you are properly spacing out your meals and avoiding too high of fat or calorie intake than your body needs.
+So, make sure you are properly spacing out your meals and avoiding too high a fat or calorie intake than your body needs.

 7. Include Physical Activity in Your Daily Routine